 A side benefit of downsizing was getting to sell more stuff and throwing that money at debt.

 KILLIN’ IT is literally an understatement for what we were doing.

 We finished our journey by paying off the cars and man!
 I don’t know what it is, but your cars seem to drive A LOT better once you actually own them.

-Don’t quote me on this, but I swear the new car smell even came back for a few days!
+I swear the new car smell even comes back for a few days!

 We kept that positive momentum going until we paid off the entire $61,000- which took only 16 months.